 Kal-Haven Trail State Park

 The Kal-Haven Heritage Trail project includes 31 exhibit panels that explore the natural and cultural history of the area.
-An accessible mobile app adds the opportunity to explore the area’s natural and cultural history.
-Using geo-locations, the app will alert users about nearby heritage sites.
-To get the app, Android users can download it on Google Play, and Apple iPhone users can access it through a web browser at IWR.MSU.edu/KWT.
+Using geo-locations, an accessible mobile app will alert users about nearby heritage sites.
+Get the app on Google Play or through a web browser at IWR.MSU.edu/KWT.

 |Season(s) of Operation||